numqi/numqi/docs/installation.md

 pip install numqi
 ```

-(PS) notice some weird problems if installed `conda-forge/numpy` on ubuntu, then use `pip install numpy` instead.
+(PS) notice some weird problems if installed `conda-forge/numpy` on ubuntu, then use `pip install --force-reinstall numpy` instead.

-## for developer
+## Guide for contributors

 Personally i use `conda/miniconda/mamba/micromamba` to create a virtual environment.
-You can use any familiar tools `poetry/rye/etc.` to create a virtual environment.

 ```bash
 conda create -n env-numqi python